briantwalter/resume/README.md

 > Anxious to do more with `Spark` `Hadoop` `memcached` `golang` `libvirt` `Docker` `Angular.js` `Arduino`

 ### passions
-> Making nice things and having them.
+> Making nice things and almost anything DIY.

-> Connecting all the things with APIs.
+> Connecting and automating all the things with APIs.

-> Microcontrollers and IoT.
+> Microcontrollers, machine learning, data, and IoT.

-> Data driven decision making.

-> Contributing and using software.
+> Contributing, writing, and using software.

-> SCUBA diving.
+> SCUBA diving and adventure sports.